Back

 The Middle East users expect to see an RTL (Right-To-Left) layout.
 In this article, we focus on Arabic apps, but you can apply these tips to Hebrew UIs as well.

-RTL differs from LTR (Left-To-Right) in the way an app displays its content.
+RTL differs from LTR (Left-To-Right) in how an app displays its content.

 LTR and RTL design of the Main page